 The Seller Representative Specialist (SRS) designation trains real estate agents in every facet of working with sellers.
 You’ll learn how to increase your listings, grow your business, gain in-depth knowledge of the National Association of Realtors (NAR) code of ethics and standard of practice, and learn the details of state licensing laws that apply to represent sellers.

 The SRS designation requires documentation of five closed transactions where you represented the seller, and approximately 14 hours of coursework, usually comprised of an SRS course and one elective to receive the designation.
 The designation typically runs around $310 to complete, but may vary according to school and location.

 The Seller Representative Specialist designation helps agents to truly revolutionize how they work with sellers in today’s markets.
 A fantastic way to help yourself and your listings truly stand out from the crowd, utilizing the best and most current theory, legal knowledge, and marketing strategies available.

-The short sales and foreclosure resource (SFR) designation will prepare realtors to work in the complex and often risky world of short sales and foreclosures.
+The short sales and foreclosure resource (SFR) designation will prepare real estate agents to work in the complex and often risky world of short sales and foreclosures.
 You’ll learn how to qualify sellers for short sales, develop a short sale package, negotiate with lenders, and mitigate risk for both you and your buyer.
 There is one course with nine hours of training, and the cost is approximately $130.

 Short sale and foreclosure properties are specialized real estate ventures, and the SFR designations helps you navigate and dominate them in a way that other agents simply do not have knowledge of.
 This designation gives you, and those you work with, the ability to operate with confidence in these transactions.